Devix71/Transformer_Models_Classification_Practice/README.md

 Compared to the previous binary classifier, the multiclass model shows slightly better performance while still misclassifying the object in the image as "bear."
 This is a surprising result, as it seems the model has placed a larger weight on the 'bear' category with a 37% confidence.
 Somehow the true label 'cat' is the third most probable choice with 18% confidence.

 I tried rechecking this with a classic CNN model to perform multiclass classification on the same dataset.
+This involved changing the entire data preprocessing stage, where the data was selected for the aforementioned categories and split according to the 80-10-10 ratio.
+Next the model was adapted to deal with the new tensor dimensions in its 2 layers, both by hardcoding the padding to 1 and by hardcoding the output of the layer to 30000 features.
+Not only that but the loss function was changed to a cross-entropy loss as this is a multiclass classification model.
+The evaluation functions were replaced to reflect the new output, thus the evaluation output being a classification report and a confusion matrix.

 The results weren't relevant:

 The code can be checked here `Demo 1.2 - cats and horses - CNN-Multiclass.ipynb`